mariofusco/quarkus-drools-llm/README.md

 ## Installing and integrating a local LLM engine

 langchain4j provides an abstraction on top of an underlying LLM, so you could switch between different implementations, and for example integrate ChatGPT, with very few configuration changes.
-In order to have a self-contained application, not relying on any external service, the current configuration relies on a locally running [Ollama](https://github.com/ollama/ollama) server.
+In order to have a self-contained application, not relying on any external service, the current configuration uses on a locally running [Ollama](https://github.com/ollama/ollama) server.

 Ollama has a [library](https://ollama.com/library) with a quite long list of different models.
 This project uses by default the model called Mistral 7B that offers a good compromise between system requirements and capabilities.
 This choice has been configured in the Quarkus application.properties file as it follows:

 ```
+# Configure Ollama server to use Mistral 7B model
 quarkus.langchain4j.ollama.chat-model.model-id=mistral
+# Choose a low temperature to minimize hallucination
 quarkus.langchain4j.ollama.chat-model.temperature=0.1
+# Set timeout to 3 minutes (local LLM can be quite slow)
 quarkus.langchain4j.ollama.timeout=180s
+# Enable logging of both requests and responses
+quarkus.langchain4j.ollama.log-requests=true
+quarkus.langchain4j.ollama.log-responses=true
 ```

 For detailed instructions of Ollama please refer to the [Ollama](https://github.com/ollama/ollama) documentation, but for example, you can start the containerized server with Mistral model by the following command in order to run this application: